SUN-1024/DA-TransUnet/README.md

 ### 5.Hints
 It requires about 15GB memory usage to run the train.py with batch size 24 and running time of 150 epochs is about 2 hours and 40 minutes.
+Add default=True to argument --is_savenii in test.py to save the prediction results.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --dataset Synapse --vit_name R50-ViT-B_16